techidaily/site-extra-tips/source/_posts/incorporate-movies-into-your-youtube-collection.md

 ![Add Video To YouTube Playlist ](https://images.wondershare.com/filmora/article-images/2022/03/ytb-playlist-5.png)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/JAkb8Bv3AU4?si=2rHwnZYTzTLieKgY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 **Step 3:** Choose the ADD TO PLAYLIST option.
 It will present two choices, add to an existing one or create a new playlist.
 In case you already have targeted one, you should choose it.
 Otherwise, create a new playlist for that video by using it.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/zAzTErKy6h8?si=vi5z3M9_7fW6qiAJ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### Method 2: Add Video To Playlist Via Library